BillHertzing/ATAP.Utilities/src/ATAP.Utilities.Powershell/Documentation/ReadMe.md

 ## Overview

-ToDo: Write content
+Profiles define the environment in which a powershell process executes.
+The machine profile sets values that are applicable for a specific machine.
+The values define what a machine can do, and where the executables reside.
+The user profile sets values that can override or supplement the machineprofile

 ## Profiles

 Important: This package currently only supplies profiles for Powershell Core (currently V7)

 This package supplies two profiles and multiple settings files.
 One profile is for AllUsersAllHosts, and should be installed at the location as specified in `$profile.AllUsersAllHosts`.
 The other profile is for CurrentUserAllHosts, and should be installed at the location as specified in `$profile.CurrentUserAllHosts`.

 Important: Location of CurrentUserAllHosts will not always be at ~!.
 Sometimes a user will have moved their Documents folder from the default location.
 To determine the location of the user's Documents folder, use `[Environment]::GetFolderPath("MyDocuments")`